CodeYourFuture/immersive-go-course/cli-files/README.md

 ### go-cat

-This one we're going to make in a different, so we can see how to use tools to initialise go projects more quickly.
+This one we're going to make in a different way, so we can see how to use tools to initialise go projects more quickly.

 We'll use the [cobra-cli](https://github.com/spf13/cobra-cli/blob/main/README.md) to initialise a new project.
 There's a guide on that page to installing it, but it's likely `go install github.com/spf13/cobra-cli@latest`.